 For me, this issue isn’t abstract or theoretical.
 Every day, people post nasty comments about something that my team and I work our tails off to create, namely Moral Courage TV.
 The insults are tailor-made to offend.

 What, then, to do?
-I’ve been told to ignore the “trolls.”
+I’ve been told to ignore “the trolls.”
 They want nothing more than for you to “take the bait.”
-Therefore, “don’t feed them.”

-That may be true about some critics, but if treat everyone with a hostile opinion as a troll, how do we grow from critique?
+That may be true about some critics, but if we treat everyone with a hostile opinion as a troll, how do we grow from legitimate critique?
 How can we hope to change minds?
-Above all, how can we expect to be heard if we aren’t willing to hear others?
+Above all, how can we expect to be heard if we’re not willing to hear?

-Notice that I said, “conflict.”
-I’m not sugar-coating the reality that there’s a clash of perspectives here.
-Still, that clash can be useful — a source of creative tension.
+If my questions sound naive, be assured of one thing: I don’t aim for a world free of conflict.
+Instead, I teach my students to turn destructive disagreement into constructive conflict.
+The clash of perspectives can be useful — a source of creative tension.
 As Martin Luther King, Jr. told his critics, “I’m not afraid of the word tension.
 I have earnestly opposed violent tension, but there is a type of constructive non-violent tension that is necessary for growth.”

-And a sincere note to my detractors: Feel free to offend me.
-I’m ready to engage you.
+So, a sincere note to my detractors: Offend me.
+I’m ready to grow from you.